-Do you make a good salary, pay bills on-time, have a small mortgage, but wait!, also have a lot of credit card debt.
+Do you make a good salary, pay bills on time, have a small mortgage, but wait! you also have a lot of credit card debt.
 What’s a girl to do?
 Live off half your income.

 In 2010 I was making a good salary, had almost no debt and lived in a rented house, went on the occasional vacation, and went out to dinner most Saturday nights.
 Life was going well, no complaints, I was healthy and had a 3-mile daily commute.
 The quality of life was pretty darn good.
 Looking back I sure was happy.